ggdurrant/ggdurrant.github.io/_pages/cv.md

 * Optimized polymeric nanoparticle production, decreasing particle size by 78% and assembly time by 71%
 * Created MATLAB model to predict expected protein diffusion from nanoparticles
 * Trained students on new protocols and GLP, presented findings at university research symposiums
+* Presented on *Nanoparticle formulations for drug delivery of immunomodulatory compounds*

 <!-- <img style="float: left;" src="/images/evolutiontest.png" width="190" height="220"/> &nbsp;
 &nbsp;**Evolution Devices**<br>